malpasocodes/alfredcodesblog/content/posts/virtualenvironments.md

 +++

-# Summary
+# 0. Summary
 If you are a software developer, you need to know about virtual environments.
-In the first part of this post (installation), I go over how to install a virtual environment for Python in both a Mac and Windows environemnt.
+In the first part of this post (*installation*), I go over how to install a Python virtual environment for both Macintosh and Windows.
 The goal is to get you going quickly.
-In the second part of the post (explanation), I provide a brief explanation about virtual environments.
+In the second part of the post (*explanation*), I provide a brief explanation about virtual environments.

-# Installation
+# 1. Installation

-**Macintosh**
+**1.1a Macintosh**

 On a Macintosh, open up terminal and navigate to the directory where you want to create the virtual environment.
 The directory is typically where you are about to begin a new Python project.
+If you are in an IDE such as VS Code, open the terminal window in your project directory.
 To install the virtual environment type:

 {{< highlight python >}}
 # create a virtual environment named '.venv'